axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/deposit-nft.md

 2. In the collection, select the specific NFT.
    ![nft-deposit-4](../assets/nft-deposit-4.png)

 ## Step 3.
-Authorize the bridge to transfer your NFT
+Approve the NFT

 To deposit an NFT, you need to grant Ronin Bridge permission to transfer it, which is also referred to as *approval*.
-You have two ways to do it: approve a single token or approve all tokens.
+You have two ways to do it: approve an individual token every time you make a transfer, or approve all tokens for this transfer and other transfers in the future.

 ### Approve a single token